YouTube is HUGE!

 #15- Use end screens and cards

-More people watching your videos, more likely they are to fall in love with your brand and hit that subscribe button.
+More people are watching your videos, the more likely they are to fall in love with your brand and hit that subscribe button.

 And one of the most effective things you can do to increase subscriber count is to promote your other videos at the end of the one they’re currently watching.